Functional Requirements for AVS Products

 8.2.2.
 Your product SHALL have a Things to Try screen after the customer exits the Login With Amazon authentication flow.
 Your Things To Try screen SHALL include the required elements as defined in the AVS UX Setup and Authentication guidelines.

 8.3.
-Your device SHOULD allow the customer to choose an Alexa language.
+Your product SHOULD allow the customer to choose an Alexa language.

 8.3.1.
-Your device SHOULD include language selection as part of product setup.
+Your product SHOULD include Alexa language selection as part of product setup.

 8.3.2.
-Your device SHOULD include an Alexa language selector in the companion app Settings.
+Your product SHOULD include an Alexa language selector in the companion app or on-device Settings menu.

-8.3.3.
-If your device supports multilingual mode, it SHALL include a language selection screen which follows the format described in the locale combinations API.
+8.3.4.
+If your product supports multilingual mode, it SHALL include an Alexa language selection screen which follows the format described in the locale combinations API.

 8.4.
 Your product SHALL support logout by the customer.

 8.5.
-You SHOULD include information on Alexa setup and use in your product's instructional materials.
+You SHOULD include information about Alexa setup and use in your product's instructional materials.

 These requirements are specific to products that use the Bluetooth interface:

 10.1.
 Your product SHOULD support the Advanced Audio Distribution Profile (A2DP) Bluetooth profile.